nasena21/riichi-book/docs/English/03_Riichi_mahjong_basics/02_Basic_building_blocks.md

 If we keep the second ![singletile](../../assets/image/tiles/6-sou.png) and discard the ![singletile](../../assets/image/tiles/7-sou.png) or the ![singletile](../../assets/image/tiles/5-man.png), the hand has three pairs.
 However, keeping three pairs in a hand is inefficient.
 Recall  that each additional pair increases tile acceptance by two tiles.
 In  this case, keeping a pair of ![singletile](../../assets/image/tiles/6-sou.png) means that the hand can accept two  additional tiles of ![singletile](../../assets/image/tiles/6-sou.png).
 However, doing so comes with a cost.
 Keeping  three pairs by discarding the ![singletile](../../assets/image/tiles/7-sou.png) means the hand can no longer  accept ![singletile](../../assets/image/tiles/5-sou.png) ![singletile](../../assets/image/tiles/8-sou.png) (2 kinds–8 tiles).
 The net tile acceptance gain will be  negative (2 - 8 = -6).
 Similarly, keeping three pairs by discarding  the ![singletile](../../assets/image/tiles/5-man.png) means the hand can no longer accept ![singletile](../../assets/image/tiles/4-man.png) (4 tiles).
 Therefore,  discarding a ![singletile](../../assets/image/tiles/6-sou.png) to maintain two pairs is the most efficient.

 What we have seen so far is generalizable beyond the current ex-amples.
 As long as we intend to keep the hand closed (i.e., not calling pon or chii), we should avoid having three pairs in a hand.
-Having three pairs makes for the weakest form, whereas having two pairs makes for the strongest form.
+Having three pairs makes for the weakest form, whereas having two pairs makes for the strongest form.[^11]
-11